How do I know if I’m a good candidate for LASIK?

 The LASIK procedure takes only 30-40 minutes for both eyes.
 You will be at our office for 1-1.5 hours and should plan to rest during the evening following your procedure.

+No. Lasik does not hurt.
 The eye is numbed with eye drops, therefore you will not feel pain during the procedure.
 However, a sensation of pressure is common during part of the procedure.
 During the first few days after the procedure a “gritty” or burning sensation and tearing is common.
 Most irritating sensations are gone within a few days after surgery.

 A mild sedative given prior to surgery helps you to relax both during and after your procedure.
 The surgeon and laser technicians talk to you throughout your procedure, letting you know what to expect.
 A lid speculum is used to hold your eyelids open and prevents blinking during the procedure.
 A fixation target keeps your eye aligned and the laser tracks your eye movements and repositions itself to ensure accuracy.
 It will slow or stop if your eye is not properly aligned.